maddie35/TakeHome/Phase1Audit.md

 ## Summary

-The three primitives are documented as features of the products that use them rather than as a layer readers navigate on their own terms.
-Inside Connectors, the top-level split is by artifact type instead of by what the reader is trying to do, and the same page appears under two different categories.
-Below that, article structure varies page to page: prerequisites appear in three formats, titles mix verb tenses, and reference material sits inside conceptual pages.
+Skills, Plugins, and Connectors are documented as features of the products that use them rather than as a layer users navigate to in their workflow.
+Connectors is split, at the top-level, by artifact type instead of by what the user's trying to do.
+Article structure varies from page to page: prerequisites appear in three formats, titles mix verb tenses, and reference and how-to material sits inside conceptual pages.
+The top-priority change is restructuring the information architecture based on the users' perspective/intent, and then establishing a fixed template for each article type.

-The highest-value change is restructuring navigation around reader intent, with a fixed template per article type underneath it.
-The template work matters as much as the navigation.
-Consistent structure is what lets a retrieval system return the right section instead of a whole page, and it is the only part of this that a checker can enforce.

 ## Scope and method

-This audit covers the Connectors, Skills, and Plugins sections of `claude.com/docs`, read directly against the published pages.
-Findings cite specific pages so each one can be verified.
+This audit covers the Connectors, Skills, and Plugins sections of claude.com/docs, read directly against the published pages.

 ---

-## P0 — Costs readers time
+## P0 — Costs user time

-### Navigation is organized by product offering, not reader intent
+### Navigation is organized by product offering, not user intent

 The Connectors section splits into artifact categories rather than tasks.
-A reader who wants to connect Gmail and a reader who wants to ship an MCP server need almost nothing in common, but both land in the same undifferentiated tree.
+A user who wants to connect Gmail and a user who wants to ship an MCP server need almost nothing in common, but both land in the same undifferentiated tree.

-**Why it matters:** readers cannot tell which branch is theirs, so they browse instead of navigating.
+**Why it matters:** users can't tell which branch is theirs, so they browse instead of navigating.

 **Fix:** restructure around use versus build, with a shared reference layer.
 Proposed tree in Question 3.